YourListTeam/ServerSide/Serverside/README.md

 export mapbox=;
 ```

 We are currently using PostgreSQL 9.5.21, although later versions should work as well.
-You can create a MapBox authentication token on the offical [Mapbox Site](https://account.mapbox.com/).
+You can create a MapBox authentication token on the official [Mapbox Site](https://account.mapbox.com/).
 The UTORID variable is optional since it used by our setup script to create an SSH tunnel.
 You can then run `npm start` to start the application.
-If done correctly, you should see the following messsage be printed onto your terminal `App listening on port 3000`.
+If done correctly, you should see the following message be printed onto your terminal `App listening on port 3000`.

 ### And coding style tests

-We utilize a slightly modifed version of the airbnb-base eslint configuration.
+We utilize a slightly modified version of the airbnb-base eslint configuration.
 This can be run by using the following commands.

 ```
 $ npx eslint --fix .